isomerpages/pa-cdcnw-deprecated/_cohesion/May 2023/North West Sustainability Forum.md

 <h3 style="color: #2D8E87; font-weight: bold !important; font-size: large;">
   <strong>What is Permaculture?</strong>
 </h3>
-<p style="font-size: 16px; line-height: 26px;">A sustainable ecosystem design that works with nature to create self-sustaining
+<p style="font-size: 16px; line-height: 26px; margin-top: 0px;">A sustainable ecosystem design that works with nature to create self-sustaining
 food sources.</p>

 <h3 style="color: #2D8E87; font-weight: bold !important; font-size: large;">
   <strong>What does this have to do with chickens?</strong>
 </h3>
-<p style="font-size: 16px; line-height: 26px;">With permaculture chickens, we build a natural habitat for chickens that meets
+<p style="font-size: 16px; line-height: 26px; margin-top: 0px;">With permaculture chickens, we build a natural habitat for chickens that meets
 their needs while acting as a food source for humans. </p>
 <ul style="padding: 0px 15px !important;">
   <li style="padding: 7px 0px;">Chickens and plants live together, eliminating the need for “feed” for chickens, fertilizer for plants, and pesticides.</li>